itsallcode/openfasttrace-maven-plugin/README.md

 By default the build will fail when there are errors found during tracing.
 To continue with the build when tracing fails, use configuration `<failBuild>false</failBuild>`.

+#### Skipping Execution

+To skip execution of the plugin, add command line option `-Dopenfasttrace.skip=true` when running Maven.

 ## Development

 ### Installation of Initial Build Dependencies on Linux